 - Aid Debtors in commencing and completing a personal insolvency arrangement.

 Lecturers delivering this programme are leading practitioners in their respective fields who have significant experience and expertise in dealing with the issues raised by personal insolvency.
-Modules will be delivered by practising barristers, solicitors, accountants, psychologists and economists who are accomplished in their respective areas of practice.

 Course fee: €1,495 (the full amount is payable before course commencement)